-    Next up, we shot with the hard working Serena.
-What was originally planned as a half day shoot turned into two days of laughs and great times!
-Serena left such a wonderful impression on the entire crew that day that i'm sure none of us will ever forget.
+Next up, we shot with the hard-working Serena.
+What was initially planned as a half-day shoot turned into two days of laughs and great times!
+Serena left such a remarkable impression on the entire crew that day that I'm sure none of us will ever forget.

 (Pictured: model Annaliese McGuire)

-After we had shot individual days with both Kristen and Serena, we decided to do a double shoot with Teagan and Annaliese.
-It can easily become chaotic when you've got a studio where seamstresses are at work in one room while a crew of seven people are shooting with two models in other rooms at the studio but when you've got talent like Annaliese and Teagan, it becomes so fun that it almost doesn't feel like 'work'.
+After we had shot individual days with Kristen and Serena, we decided to do a double shoot with Teagan and Annaliese.
+It can quickly become chaotic when you've got a studio where seamstresses work in one room while a crew of seven people is shooting with two models in other rooms at the studio.
+Still, when you've got talents like Annaliese and Teagan, it becomes so fun that it almost doesn't feel like 'work.'

 (Pictured: #euphorierealbride Mia)

-Throughout the process of designing and crafting the gowns for our 'Keepsake' collection, we continued creating timeless, one-off, custom made wedding gowns for our beautiful Real Brides throughout the year. ( Euphorie Real Bride Mia, pictured above on her wedding day in a custom made Euphorie Studios wedding dress)
+Throughout designing and crafting the gowns for our 'Keepsake' collection, we continued creating timeless, one-off, custom-made wedding gowns for our beautiful Real Brides throughout the year.

 (Pictured: model Jade Luangsay with Euphorie Studios designer, product developer and camerawoman Leanne Hendrix)